prateekt/CyborgDistro/README.md

 # CyborgDistro
 Read about the project here: https://tandonp.wordpress.com/2014/09/01/cyborg-backpack/

-The Cyborg Distro is an open source project that allows anyone to build a multi-robot, multi-sensor cyborg.
+The Cyborg Distro is an open source project that allows anyone to build an AWESOME multi-robot, multi-sensor cyborg.
 The Cyborg Distro software runs on Raspbian and interfaces with Android phones.
-Here is the prototype Cyborg of the Distro (https://tandonp.wordpress.com/2014/09/01/cyborg-backpack/).This cyborg has multiple robots -- many arms, grippers, etc. Additionally, it supports many sensor modalities such as sonar and camera.
+Here is a proto Cyborg of the Distro (https://tandonp.wordpress.com/2014/09/01/cyborg-backpack/).
+This cyborg has multiple robots -- many arms, grippers, etc. Additionally, it supports many sensor modalities such as sonar and camera.
 C and Java API libraries are provided with the Distro to control different sensors.

 --Cyborg Hardware Specs--